An approximate dual subgradient algorithm for multi-agent non-convex optimization: Introduction

 The focus of the current paper is to relax the convexity assumption in~\cite{MZ-SM:09c}.
-The challenges induced by the presence of non-convexity will be circumvented by the integration of Lagrangian dualization and subgradient schemes.
-These two techniques have been popular and efficient approaches to solve large-scale, structured convex optimization problems, e.g.,~\cite{DPB:09,DPB-AN-AO:03a}.
-However, subgradient methods do not automatically generate primal solutions for nonsmooth convex optimization problems, and numerous approaches have been designed to construct primal solutions; e.g., by removing the nonsmoothness~\cite{RTR:76}, by employing ascent approaches~\cite{KCK:95}, and the generation of ergodic sequences~\cite{TL-MP-AS:99,AN-AO:08b}.
+In order to deal with all aspects of our multi-agent setting, our method integrates Lagrangian dualization, subgradient schemes, and average consensus algorithms.
+Distributed function computation by a group of anonymous agents interacting intermittently can be done via agreement algorithms~\cite{FB-JC-SM:09}.
+However, agreement algorithms are essentially convex, and so we are led to the investigation of nonconvex optimization solutions via dualization.
+The techniques of dualization and subgradient schemes have been popular and efficient approaches to solve both convex programs (e.g., in~\cite{DPB:09}) and nonconvex programs (e.g., in~\cite{RSB:11,RSB-CYK:07}).

-\emph{Statement of Contributions.} Here, we investigate a multi-agent optimization problem where agents are trying to minimize a sum of local objective functions subject to a global inequality constraint and a global state constraint set.
-The objective and constraint functions as well as the state-constraint set could be non-convex.
-A distributed approximate dual subgradient algorithm is introduced to find a pair of approximate primal-dual solutions.
-Specifically, the update rule for dual estimates combines an approximate dual subgradient scheme with average consensus algorithms.
-To obtain primal solutions from dual estimates, we propose a novel recovery scheme: primal estimates are not updated if the variations induced by dual estimates are smaller than some predetermined threshold; otherwise, primal estimates are set to some solutions in dual optimal solution sets.
-This algorithm is shown to asymptotically converge to a pair of approximate primal-dual solutions over a class of switching network topologies under the assumptions of the Slater's condition and the strong duality property.
+\emph{Statement of Contributions.} Here, we investigate a multi-agent optimization problem where agents desire to agree upon a global decision vector minimizing the sum of local objective functions in the presence of a global inequality constraint and a global state constraint set.
+Agent interactions are changing with time.
+The objective, constraint functions, as well as the state-constraint set, can be nonconvex.
+To deal with both nonconvexity and time-varying interactions, we first define an approximated problem where the exact consensus is slightly relaxed.
+We then propose a distributed dual subgradient algorithm to solve it, where the update rule for local dual estimates combines a dual subgradient scheme with average consensus algorithms, and local primal estimates are generated from local dual optimal solution sets.
+This algorithm is shown to asymptotically converge to a pair of primal-dual solutions to the approximate problem under the following assumptions: firstly, the Slater's condition is satisfied; secondly, the optimal solution set of the dual limit is singleton; thirdly, dynamically changing network topologies satisfy some standard connectivity condition.

+A conference version of this manuscript was published in~\cite{MZ-SM:10b}.
+Main differences are the following: (i) by assuming that the optimal solution set of the dual limit is a singleton, and changing the update rule in the dual estimates, we are able to determine a global solution in contrast to an approximate solution in~\cite{MZ-SM:10b}; (ii) we present a simple criterion to check the new sufficient condition for nonconvex quadratic programming; (iii) new simulation results of our algorithm on a source localization example and a comparison of its performance with existing algorithms are performed.